Jikun-Li/Model-2.github.io/index.md

 ---

 <p>
   Welcome!
-This site serves as an example for the Bay Jekyll theme.
-Bay is a very simple and minimal theme, directly inspired by Dan Grover's <a href="http://dangrover.com">website</a>.
+This is Jikun Li's homepage.
+I am a pure mathematics student at Peking University, currently interested in stable homotopy theory, especially chromatic homotopy theory.
 </p>

 <p>
-  You can find the source code and the instructions on <a href="https://github.com/eliottvincent/bay">GitHub</a>.
+  You can contact me in the following ways and see my current work in the work column.
 </p>